Venue sponsorship program

 The University of Newcastle’s Conservatorium of Music is a premier music venue in the heart of Newcastle’s cultural precinct.
 Boasting a long and proud history of music education, performance and community engagement, the Con hosts more than 100 events each year, attracting more than 10 000 visitors.

-The Conservatorium of Music offers several spaces for event hire including the Harold Lobb Concert Hall, the Foyer and various music studios, that possess world class acoustics and state of the art facilities.
+The jewel of the Conservatorium of Music is the Harold Lobb Concert Hall, a 328-seat concert hall that features world class acoustics and state of the art facilities.

-Sponsorship covers venue hire fees and basic staffing inclusions as outlined in the Sponsorship Agreement.
-Applicants must meet all standard conditions of hire and pay all additional charges such as public liability insurance, cancellation fees, additional audio-visual requirements, additional staffing such as ushers and box office staff.
-Applicants must be able to demonstrate that they have experience in delivering successful events, supported by a team of people and have a rigorous promotional plan in place that will ensure their event is well attended and delivered successfully.
+Applicants must be able to demonstrate that they have experience in delivering successful events, are supported by a team of people and have a rigorous promotional plan in place that will ensure their event is well attended and delivered successfully.

 Eligibility criteria